 Department of Human Services (DHS) Equipment Program

-You may be able to access the DHS Equipment Program if:
+You may be able to access the DHS Equipment Program if one of these applies:

 - you are a client of Disability SA or Minda Inc, and you are not an NDIS participant